-There is almost a small "decision drama" from.
-A long planned trip could not be started, or it was started, but had to be interrupted after the first leg.
-The reasons can be explained at first glance with a series of unfortunate coincidences, technical defects and just a lot of bad luck.
-Some would call it destiny.
+There's a little "decision drama" going on.
+A long planned long journey could not be started or was started, but had to be interrupted after the first stage.
+The reasons for this can be explained at first glance with a series of unfortunate coincidences, technical defects and just a lot of bad luck.
+Some would call it fate.

 Small coincidences or avoidable decisions?

 However, if you look closer, behind each of these little coincidences is a avoided decision.
 Necessary precautions were not taken.
 Alternatives were not considered.
 In short, the decision to anticipate potential difficulties on the journey was avoided.
 If you look more closely at why this or that was not implemented, you get to hear excuses, which sometimes seem a bit absurd.

 And if you look closer, you can see the fears behind it.
 Maybe the project was a bit too ambitious, the goal was a bit too unrealistic.
 And you just did not have the whole plan under control.
 But of course you want to admit that of course.
 So you prefer to push all sorts of other, sometimes self-created problems.

 "Will I be successful?" is the wrong question